123Vasu/Rain_Predictor/Readme.md

 **:round_pushpin: Front-End : HTML, CSS, Bootstrap<br>
  :round_pushpin: Back-End : Flask<br>
- :round_pushpin: IDE : Jupyter notebook, Pycharm<br>**
+ :round_pushpin: IDE : Jupyter notebook, Visual Studio Code
+ :round_pushpin: Dataset used : (link)<br>**

 <br>

-# <u> `How it Works` 💡</u>
+# <u> `How 'Rainy Brain' Works` 💡</u>

-**Our face recognition application basically works in two phases -** <br>

-**:seedling: The registration phase - Each student needs to enter his/her name and unique ID and press the 'Add New User' button.
-The camera module turns on and captures the face of the student and saves it in the database along with the name and ID.
-For each student, 49 pictures are captured by the camera module so that no erroneous attendance is recorded.**<br>

-**:seedling: Once the registration phase is over, the system gets fully trained to take attendance.
-Each student present just needs to sit in front of the camera module and press the 'Take Attendance' button.
-The camera module searches for the student's face in the stored database and reflects the attendance with the name, ID and time in less than 5 seconds.**
+**:seedling: As you tap on the link to our site, you will get to see the 'About' section and a little bit about us. **<br>

+**:seedling:Select the 'Predictor' option and fill in the details like Date, Maximum temperature, Minimum temperature, rainfall, evaporation and the rest.**

+**:seedling: Take special care in selecting the Location.**

+**:seedling: In just few seconds you will get 89% accurate prediction about the next day's rainfall.**